MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2017-02-09-Work-in-Prog.md

 How do we communicated new ideas?
 Twitter.
 But, when ideas become reduced to "this is right" kinds of arguments, which scientists often fall prey to, it becomes easier for sorting algorithms (our collective brain, e.g. Cambridge Analytics) to prevent a free exchange of ideas.

 # Treatment
 Our narratives are diverse and wildly appealing, use them.

+## Climate Change and the Language of Evolution

 # Footnotes
 1. See Mishler (1999), "Getting Rid of Species?" *Species: New Interdisciplinary Essays.*